How to Use the SAT Bluebook App: Guide to Mock Tests and Device Setup

 Why Did the SAT Go Digital?

-• Reduce logistical and printing issues
+• Reducing logistical and printing issues

-• Enhance test security
+• Enhancing test security

-• Deliver faster score reports
+• Delivering faster score reports

 As a result, students worldwide now experience a faster, more streamlined, and secure testing environment.
+Learn about all of the differences in our guide to the New Digital SAT

 What Makes Bluebook Unique?

-• ⏱ Built-in tools: Countdown timer, Desmos calculator, flagging system, highlighting
+• Built-in tools: Countdown timer, Desmos calculator, flagging system, highlighting

-• 📊 Adaptive format: Each section is split into two modules—the second adjusts based on your performance
+• Adaptive format: Each section is split into two modules — the second adjusts based on your performance

-• 🧠 Distraction-free: Bluebook locks out all other apps during the test
+• Distraction-free: Bluebook locks out all other apps during the test

-• Integrated accommodations: Bluebook supports extended time, large fonts, text-to-speech, and more—built-in and seamlessly activated if approved
+• Integrated accommodations: Bluebook supports extended time, large fonts, text-to-speech, and more — built-in and seamlessly activated if approved

+The Bluebook app supports a wide range of testing accommodations: Accommodations & Assistive Technology – College Board.
 Moreover, Bluebook ensures that all students, regardless of their device or location, have a consistent and secure testing experience.

 What Students Are Saying